hadar-simulator/hadar/docs/source/architecture/optimizer.rst

 Before read this chapter, we kindly advertise you to read :ref:`Linear Model <linear-model>`

 :code:`LPOptimizer` translate data into optimization problem.
-Hadar algorithms focus only on modeling problem and uses `or-tools <https://developers.google.com/optimization>`_ to solve problem it.
+Hadar algorithms focus only on modeling problem and uses `or-tools <https://developers.google.com/optimization>`_ to solve problem.

 To achive modeling goal, :code:`LPOptimizer` is designed to receive :code:`Study` object, convert data into or-tools *Variables*.
 Then *Variables* are placed inside objective and constraint equations.
 Equations are solved by or-tools.
-Finally *Variables* are converted to Result object.
+Finally *Variables* are converted to :code:`Result` object.

 Analyze that in details.